Ag Labor

 Labor and Immigration

 The agriculture industry faces unique employment needs and challenges, and the current H-2A guest worker program is unworkable.
-Production agriculture requires sufficient farm labor resources in order to continue to supply the nation and the world with high quality food, fiber and fuel.
+Production agriculture requires sufficient farm labor resources to continue to supply the nation and the world with high quality food, fiber and fuel.
+Additionally, many in the industry rely on the H-2B program, which continuously hits an arbitrary cap on visas allocated yearly resulting in employers without access to needed workers.

 For production to continue in this country, agriculture must be supported by federal programs that allow for their labor needs to be met.
 Federal policies now and in the future must recognize the unique nature of agricultural work and our international competitiveness issues that require access to a flexible workforce.
 Additionally, farm safety is of the highest importance.